 It is now clear that estimates of coal production are too high.
 In spite of a history of reserves over-estimation, RCP 8.5 (where RCP stands for representative concentration pathway) is the most commonly used for climate calculations which assumes a multiple of the reserves will be available for production.

-[Rutledge shows that a more realistic range of ultimate coal production is] 667-785 Gt, including the cumulative production through 2012 of 334 Gt.
+[Rutledge shows that a more realistic range of ultimate coal production worldwide is 667-785 Gt, including the cumulative production through 2012 of 334 Gt leaving 333-450 Gt left to be mined.
 This compares with World Energy Council reserves plus cumulative production of 1,165 Gt.